Single Sign-On Introduction

 On this page

-What is SSO?
+What is Single Sign-On?

-Single sign-on - SSO - is an authentication process that allows users or clients to log in to one domain and thereby be provided automatic authentication to another domain without further interaction.
+Single Sign-On (SSO) is an authentication process that allows users or clients to log in to one domain and thereby be provided automatic authentication to another domain without further interaction.

-Single sign-on allows for continuous use of multiple connected independent or related systems or services.
-The user identity is maintained across the system and the user is assigned roles and permissions according to the different system settings.
+Single Sign-On allows for continuous use of multiple connected independent or related systems or services.
+The user identity is maintained across the system, and the user is assigned roles and permissions according to the different system settings.

 The process ensures that the authenticated session is stored and passed seamlessly between involved services in order to provide access, although the user may be asked to provide consent for new resources in some cases.

-Since different services may require different authentication mechanisms, single sign-on also ensures that only systems with the same requirements utilize the authenticated session.
+Since different services may require different authentication mechanisms, Single Sign-On also ensures that only systems with the same requirements utilize the authenticated session.

-The benefits of SSO
+The Benefits of SSO

 The main benefit of using SSO is that users can move quickly, yet still securely, between applications and services.

-The applications benefit from this since many applications can act as a single application as the user moves back and forth without noticing that authentication is performed silently.
+Better user experience: with SSO, the user is authenticated for an entire session for all authorized resources.
+This provides a better user experience with fewer authentication prompts.
+The applications benefit from this since many applications can act as a single application as the user moves back and forth without noticing that authentication is performed.

 OpenID Connect and SSO